moraescodes/moraescodes/README.md

 ### Hello, I'm Carlos, how are you?

-I am a full stack developer and enthusiast of the best Web and Mobile development technologies.
+I am a full stack developer and enthusiast of UX and the best technologies for Web and Mobile development.

 - Main techs: Node, ReactJS, React Native, SQL, NoSQL, Docker
 - Currently mastering Typescript, Design Pattern